Rish251607/E-commerce-Business-Performance-Analysis/README.md

 - Power BI was used for visualization and storytelling

 Overall, this project simulates a real-world business scenario where decisions are made based on data insights.

----

-## 🔥 Interview Summary

-“I performed end-to-end exploratory data analysis on a retail dataset.
-I started with data cleaning and preprocessing, followed by feature engineering for time-based analysis.
-I analyzed sales trends, category performance, profitability, and customer segmentation.
-I also used SQL for database-level analysis and built an interactive Power BI dashboard to visualize insights and support business decision-making.”